bra1n/judgebooth/README.md

 In order to be able to use the admin interface, you need to generate OAuth 2.0 credentials for the Google APIs.
 This process is outlined [here](https://developers.google.com/identity/protocols/OAuth2).
 Once you have your redirect URL, ClientID and ClientSecret, enter these values into your `backend/config.php` file.
+In the database, you will find a single dummy admin user in the `user` table, which should be updated to use your own Google Email address and name.

 License and Copyright
 ---------------------